BLI Learning Labs

 Primary Cohort

-The primary class enrolls a maximum of ten students, aged 5-7.
+The primary cohort enrolls a maximum of twelve students, aged 5-7.
 Reading and writing instruction is based on the science of reading while math foundations are taught using a personalized multisensory approach.
-With a 6:1 ratio, we offer an inclusive environment for children with dyslexia or dyscalculia; however, all children thrive under BLI’s model.
+We offer an inclusive environment for children with dyslexia or dyscalculia; however, all children thrive under BLI’s model.
 Students leave the primary cohort with strong number sense and decoding skills and a love of reading and learning.

 Quick Facts